 Our Month-by-Month Guide to the Best Time to Ski in Colorado

-While many of the ski resorts open in mid- to late November (some resorts, such as the Vail-owned Arapahoe Basin, even open in late October), there are typically only a handful of lifts open.
+While many of the ski resorts open in mid- to late-November, some resorts, such as Arapahoe Basin and Keystone, often open in October!
+Usually in November, you'll typically find only a handful of lifts open.
 Snowfall at this time is sporadic, and while most all of the resorts have snow-making capabilities, skiing is still fairly limited.
-Breckenridge and Keystone officially open the second week in November, while Vail, Beaver Creek and Aspen Snowmass open the week of Thanksgiving.
-This is a nice time for an early winter getaway, if you're OK with there perhaps not being very much snow.
-Prices are very good on both hotels and lift tickets.
+Although sometimes early snowfall brings early openings!

 This is another popular month for skiers.
-It's true the crowds are high, especially mid-month with spring break, but it's still a good time to go because of the warmer temps and sunnier days.
+It's true that the crowds are high, especially mid-month with spring break, but it's still a good time to go because of the warmer temps and sunnier days.
 The mountains are fully operational!
 If you can, go early enough in the month for lower crowds on the slopes.
-If you visit during spring break, consider the larger resorts like Vail and Keystone since they can handle larger crowds and have so much terrain to explore.
+If you visit during spring break, consider the larger resorts such as Vail and Keystone since they can handle larger crowds and have so much terrain to explore.

 The resorts typically close in early to mid-April as wetter conditions arrive.
 If you want to ski in April, definitely go early in the month.
 You can also find discounts at this time.
 Occasionally, the snow gods smile on Colorado, and good ski conditions continue on until May.
 At some of the highest-elevation resorts (such as Breckenridge), snowing can continue even into May and June.
 Keep hopping back for updates, as the ski closing dates do vary by resort based on weather and snow quality.